EarthEdSTEM/earthed-iot-programs-tutorials/T_Radio_Chat.md

 Extending further
 --------------------------
 In this section, we will use one micro:bit to switch on a fan attached to a second micro:bit.
-You will need a partner and two computers,  two micro:bit computers, an IoTBit board, a fan and a connecting wire.
+You will need a partner and two computers,  two micro:bit computers, an GPIO shield, a fan and a connecting wire.

 ## Step 8 - Extending further
 Connections
 --------------------------
 Connect one micro:bit to a computer via USB.<br>
-Connect the other micro:bit to a computer via USB, place it into the IOTBit board, then attach the fan to Pin 16.
+Connect the other micro:bit to a computer via USB, place it into the GPIO shield, then attach the fan to Pin 16.

 ## Step 9 - Create the code for Computer One
 Coding: Set the radio group
 --------------------------
 **On computer 1**<br>
 Place a ``||radio: Set Radio Group||`` block into the ``||Basic: on start||`` block.<br>
-The number in the place holder needs to be the same as the one on your partner's computer.<br>
+The number in the place holder needs to be the same as the one on your partner's computer.
+It is similar to switching to a particular station on a Walkie-Talkie.<br>
 **Repeat this step on Computer Two**
 ```blocks
 radio.setGroup(1)